Wildsong/svelte-maps/README.md

 ![alt text](screenshots/main.png "Screenshot of app running in Chrome.")

+"Brian, those maps look... remarkably similar!"

+Yes, don't they!
+An earlier version used OpenStreetMap in OpenLayers but I thought this is a better demo.
+It shows that it takes about the same effort to use an Esri map in
+OpenLayers as it does in Esri's API.
+(That is, it's easy.)

 ## Deploying to the web

 The Svelte people suggest using Vercel.com or Surge.sh;